Brown dress shoes in quality leather are a versatile and stylish essential in any man’s wardrobe.

 Confused about how casual or formal other clothes are, too?
 You’ll want to read this post: How to Mix and Match Casual And Dressy Clothes

-Ultra formal event?
-Plain toe oxford is your only choice.
+- Ultra formal event?
+Plain toe oxford is your best choice.

 Now that you’ve chosen the right style, let’s dive into all your color options.

-How to Choose the Right Shade of Brown
+Choosing the Best Shade of Brown Leather Shoes

 Wondering which shade of brown is best?

 To be honest, it’s a matter of preference.
-But it also can depend on what best matches the rest of your outfit.
+But it also can depend on what best matches the rest of your outfit, and where you’re headed.

 Keep in mind that there isn’t one absolute, best color for your shoes (or anything else in life).
 And one brand’s take on “brown” may be slightly darker or lighter than another’s.